KILTprotocol/docs/docs/chain/collator.md

 `Developer -> Extrinsics -> Submission`

 1. Select the collator's KILT address as the extrinsic submitter (the *using the selected account* field)
-2. Submit the following extrinsic: `parachainStaking -> joinCandidates(stake)`
+2. Select the following extrinsic: `parachainStaking -> joinCandidates(stake)`
 3. Insert the staked KILT amount for the collator
+4. Sign and submit the extrinsic

 :::info

 A recent change in the blockchain metadata resulted in a change in the UI regarding how balances are shown.
 In the current version of PolkadotJS Apps, specifying 1 KILT requires adding 15 trailing `0`s.
 So, for instance, 1 KILT needs to be written as `1000000000000000`, while 10,000 KILT would be written as `10000000000000000000`.

 :::

 ![](/img/chain/parachainStaking-joinCandidates.png)

-A collator can check the current top candidates to see the position and required staked amount to join the network.
+A collator candidate can check the current top candidates to see their position and required staked amount to become an active collator, i.e., to start authoring new blocks.

 `Developer -> Chain state -> Storage`